 Throughout the next seventy years, other small land additions were made to the park, and its landscape and attractions have been refurbished a number of times, keeping the park in pristine condition for all to enjoy.

-Inside the park are a handful of notable monuments, including the Soldiers and Sailors Monument at 89th Street.
+Another impressive monument is the Soldiers’ and Sailors’ Monument, situated near 89th Street.
 This white marble monument, designed by Charles and Arthur Stoughton, honors the Union soldiers and sailors that served in the U.S. Civil War.
 The memorial resembles a Corinthian temple and is ringed by a dozen Corinthian columns.
 Inscriptions on the building include the names of New York volunteer regiments and the battles in which they served, as well as Union generals.

 91st Street Garden